About Westminster & the Westminster Guides

 The City of Westminster Guide Lecturers’ Association (CWGLA), or Westminster Guides (as we are now commonly known), was established in 2007 to promote and maintain the best standards of guiding relevant to the City of Westminster.
 We endeavour to maintain a close working relationship with, and the support of, Westminster City Council, and in the early days of our formation, the Council gave permission to Westminster Guides to have a logo based on the crest of the Lord Mayor.
 We aim to showcase this amazing area of London, with pride and passion, to our legion of visitors, as well as supporting community and social networks within Westminster through the walks we offer.

 Each year the Association participates in events such as Open House, Silver Sunday and Local London Guiding Day, devising and organising walks, offered on a free basis to the public.
 In addition, notable anniversaries of key historic events are often marked by themed Association Walks, sometimes in partnership with other organisations.
 Walks listed on this site bearing the Association logo, are organised directly by the Association, and are managed by the Committee.

 The Association is a not-for-profit, Committee-led, membership organisation.
-All of our Westminster Guides qualify for membership on the successful completion of a course of study at the University of Westminster.
+All of our Westminster Guides qualify for membership on the successful completion of a course of study, provided by London Heritage Training.
 On joining the Association, they receive a badge of membership, presented by the Lord Mayor of the City of Westminster.
 The Association runs its own website and supports its members with ongoing opportunities for professional development.
 It also offers public liability insurance cover for all walks led by our members.

 Many individual members provide independent walking tours in all areas of Westminster, catering for a range of different interests.
 These are identified in the listings by the Members’ Badge (see below).
 They are provided directly by the member and are independent of the Association.